gohugoio/hugoDocs/content/en/configuration/module.md

 `version`
 : {{< new-in 0.150.0 />}}
-: If set to a [version query](https://go.dev/ref/mod#version-queries), this import becomes a direct dependency, in contrast to dependencies managed by Go Modules.
+: (`string`) If set to a [version query](https://go.dev/ref/mod#version-queries), this import becomes a direct dependency, in contrast to dependencies managed by Go Modules.
 See [this issue](https://github.com/gohugoio/hugo/pull/13966) for more information.

 ## Mounts